JazzBrotha/react-message-board/README.md

 ### Installation

-In order to run the application, you need to install [JSON Server](https://github.com/typicode/json-server) globally on your machine,
+In order to run the application, you need to install [JSON Server](https://github.com/typicode/json-server) globally on your machine

 ```bash
 npm install -g json-server